 - Merchandise, Display and Sales - Only merchandise created, assembled, or designed on-site may be displayed and sold from the Residential Business.
 No window display of the merchandise is permitted at the residence.

-- Business Vehicle - A minimum of one additional parking stall must be provided on-site for each vehicle used by the Residential Business for business purposes only.
+- Business Vehicle - A minimum of one parking stall shall be provided for the Residential Business in addition to the parking required for the Dwelling Unit on the same lot if the Residential Business utilizes a business vehicle.

 - Institution, Day Care - Permitted as a Residential Business if the Institution, Day Care meets the requirements of a “family child care home” or “group family child care home”, as defined by The Child Care Act, 2014.